mark-summerfield/murmur/README.md

 couple of build scripts are included.
 Run `./murmur -h` to see the command line usage.

-A pre-built binary (`murmur.exe` 2.9Mb;
-MD5: 6e1b21e59e241efda65886d0c4f0563e)
-is provided as a convenience for Windows users.

 ## Instructions

 Note: The phrase _register x's value_ is shortened to _register x_